ai-uavsec/UAViSec/README.md

       ./spoofer -sonar <option : int> <distance_offset : double>

       <option> :  1 : Attack On/Off
       <distance_offset>: the distance sensor has a range of [0.02,5.0] m.
-The sonar distance sensor only reflect the object within its max distance.
+The sonar distance sensor only reflects the object within its maximum distance.
 If there
       is nothing, the current distance equals to the max distance.
       ```